instructlab/taxonomy/README.md

 >    2. To determine the interpretability by human contributors and maintainers.
 >    3. As part of the prompt to the GPT model used to generate synthetic samples.

-> To get the best use of this structure, make sure the names of directories match the intent of the
+> **NOTE:** To get the best use of this structure, make sure the names of directories match the intent of the
 > taxonomy files.
 You can also verify that a person's contribution is in the most logical location in the
 > taxonomy structure before signing off.